radiantearth/community-sprints/03072018-ft-collins-co/notes/stac-api.md

 #### Transactions

 Transactions will be done against the /collections/ endpoint, in line with WFS.
 This should be published as an 'extension' (not required to implement), to both STAC and WFS.
-Once it's a full WFS extension STAC can just say 'see this for transactions'
+Once it's a full WFS extension STAC can just say 'see this for transactions'.

+The other thing discussed was a bulk endpoint.
+The daily update use case is well covered by simple POST and PUT endpoints, but when trying to populate a catalog with millions of records it can be a bit slow.
+It was agreed that an extension that enabled bulk import of data, likely with a more efficient format, would be good to have.
+There were also ideas of using static STAC's as a bulk import format.

 #### API Document & spec